 For the salt & pepper king prawns, the coating and garnishes, etc. are pretty much the same as the chicken wings above.
-But if I were to pick between the two, I had definitely enjoyed the chicken more than the prawns.
+But if I were to pick between the two, I definitely enjoyed the chicken more than the prawns.
 The reason being, it was rather distinct to me that the prawns were just from a frozen source and the mild-flavoured coating was not able to really compensate for the flavour.

 Spicy Fire Chicken (£7.99)

 The Spicy Fire Chicken is essentially wok-tossed chilli chicken.
 We were warned that it’s really spicy but, funnily, we felt that other dishes have been spicier than this dish and the heat was really not so bad!
 Heat level aside, the spicy fire chicken was more just an okay dish.
 Whilst the chicken was generally tender, it wasn’t particularly juicy & succulent to taste.
 The spice was there but lacked robustness and missing a piquant touch to let the flavours dance.
-It was missing the ‘fire’ element promised from its name.
+It was missing the ‘fire’ element promised by its name.

 Teh Tarik (£2.49)

 For drinks, we all went for the Teh Tarik.
 This Teh Tarik was ace and, again, hit the spot during both visits.
 It was really smooth and silky to taste, and featured a great balance of milky sweetness against the tea strength and flavour.
 With a nice little frothy touch, the Teh Tarik was rich but not too heavy to taste.
 Unanimously, we all loved it.